What is Colonoscopy?

 Diagnostic

-If you’re experiencing new symptoms related to your gut, such as abdominal pain, new diarrhoea or constipation, a change in the size of your stools, unexplained weight loss, or blood in your stools, your doctor may offer a diagnostic scope.
+If you’re experiencing new symptoms related to your gut, such as abdominal pain, a recent onset of diarrhoea or constipation, a change in the size of your stools, unexplained weight loss, or blood in your stools, your doctor may offer a diagnostic colonoscopy.

-A diagnostic scope is done with the purpose of identifying the cause of your symptoms and diagnosing the disease (if any).
-Some conditions that are commonly diagnosed on colonoscopy include:
+A diagnostic colonoscopy is done with the purpose of identifying the cause of your symptoms and diagnosing the disease (if any).
+Some conditions that are commonly diagnosed on a colonoscopy include:

 Colorectal polyps